-How the whole vs the parts start to affect our jobs
+How whole vs the parts affects our jobs

 This is exactly what many of us do when we think about our jobs.
 Maybe one of your coworkers gets more attention than you.
 Maybe your current project is boring even though the last one was pretty good.
 Maybe your boss said something to you that didn’t sit right.